Board of Directors

 Composition of the Board of Directors

 Mandatum plc’s Board of Directors is elected at the General Meeting on an annual basis.
-The current members of the Board of Directors were elected at the Sampo plc Annual General Meeting of 17 May 2023, which resolved on the partial demerger.
+The current members of the Board of Directors were elected at the Annual General Meeting held on 15 May 2024.

 Patrick LapvetelƤinen